The Uranium Fuel Cycle

 The isotope U-235 is important because under certain conditions it can readily be split, yielding a lot of energy.
 It is therefore said to be 'fissile' and we use the expression 'nuclear fission'.Uranium is a naturally occurring element with an average concentration of 2.8 parts per million in the Earth's crust.
 Traces of it occur almost everywhere.
 It is more abundant than gold, silver or mercury, about the same as tin and slightly less abundant than cobalt, lead or molybdenum.
 Vast amounts of uranium also occur in the world's oceans, but in very low concentrations.

-The table above shows the current known recoverable resources of uranium by country.
+The chart above shows the current known recoverable resources of uranium by country.
 Australia has 28% of global uranium resources.

 Following the Russian invasion of Ukraine in February 2022 supply from Russia and supply passing through Russian ports has become vulnerable to sanctions, transport disruptions and supply chain risk.
 Security of supply and geopolitical risk are important factors for uranium buyers when considering supply sources.